Meet The Judges

 Ryan Arp

-A native of Eldridge, Iowa and graduate of North Scott High School, Ryan earned a bachelor's degree in music education from the University of Iowa and a master's degree in music education at the University of Kansas.
+School.
+He earned a bachelor's degree in music education from the University of Iowa and a master's degree in music education from the University of Kansas.
 His professional affiliations include the Iowa Bandmasters Association, Southeast Iowa Bandmasters, and Jazz Educators of Iowa.
-In his free time, Ryan enjoys spending time with his wife Lindsey, son Eli, his cat Mia and dog Callie.
-Their favorite thing is to be outside and active in the great outdoors.
+Ryan lives in Iowa City with his wife, Lindsey, their son, Eli, and their pets, Callie (woof) and Mia (meow).
+In his spare time, he enjoys nothing more than exploring the great outdoors.

 Eric J. Hayes, Jr.